gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/index.md

 author: gbmhunter
 date: 2014-01-17
 draft: false
-title: Callbacks
+title: C++ Callbacks
 type: page
 ---

 ## Overview

+Callbacks are functions which are passed to other functions (or modules, libraries e.t.c) that then call the function at their choosing.

-Callbacks are a vital part of event-driven, decoupled programming.
-C++, being a strongly-typed object-orientated language, makes callbacks that much harder to implement than, say in C (non-object orientated) or Javasciprt (object orientated but NOT strongly typed).
+C++, being a strongly-typed object-orientated language, makes callbacks  that much harder to implement than, say in C (non-object orientated) or Javascript (object orientated but NOT strongly typed).
+Note that you can perform C-style callbacks just as easily in C++, what we are referring to here is class-based callbacks.

 {{% note %}}
 I have written an open-source C++ callback library called slotmachine-cpp, which you can download from [GitHub here](https://github.com/gbmhunter/slotmachine-cpp).